 The leaf.
 The single leaf.
 Unique in its color, and pattern, and shape.
 Its identity is all its own.
 Its contribution to the surroundings can go unnoticed.
 Each person is like the single leaf.
 Acknowledged, the experiences, challenges, and triumphs are added to the collective interaction we admire in the beauty of nature.
 Each person’s life is like the single leaf, colorful and rich.
 Once written, it is pressed between the pages of a book to be remembered.
 Individually, it can be studied, framed, and sometimes even admired.
 Collectively, the picturesque vision provides wisdom that aides future generations.
-The value of the single leaf is why I research individuals of the past in the context of family, community, and social history.
+The value of the single leaf is why I research individuals of the past in the context of family, community, and social history for the generations.

-Copyright ©2013-2019 Lynn Broderick, a.k.a., the Single Leaf.
+Copyright ©2013-2023 Lynn Broderick, a.k.a., the Single Leaf.
 All Rights Reserved.

 For sharing your story and your value of how you view and search for your ancestors.